Cyrix126/gupaxx/ARCHITECTURE.md

 Status of process for XMRig use for some information an image of data when the process started.
 The node of xmrig in upstream can not change without a restart of the process.
 In this fork, the node used by XMRig needs to be updated without restart (using the config HTTP API of XMRig).
-So Gupaxx need to refresh the value of status tab submenu process for xmrig where before the values could not change without a restart of the process.
+So Gupaxx needs to refresh the value of status tab submenu process for XMRig where before the values could not change without a restart of the process.
 The field node from ImgXmrig needs to be moved to PubXvbApi.
 This value must be updated by XMRig at start and by XvB process at runtime.

 ## Updates